jeff-zucker/sparql-fiddle/README.md

 # sparql-fiddle
-a way to play with SPARQL and Solid

-This app and accompanying library lets you use the SPARQL query language from either an online form or the command line.
+## run SPARQL queries and stored procedures online or off

-The online app is fairly self-explanatory, so please take a look at it to see the general operation.
-Below is an explanation of the library that can be used in other apps.
+The online app is fairly self-explanatory, so please take a look at it to see the general operation.  () Below is an explanation of the library that can be used in other apps.
 These notes on using the library are preliminary.
 I would REALLY like to hear comments about the API and ontology I talk about below.

 ## Overview